TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/AllSortedBySeverity.md

 **Source:** 2064_burton_experience_reward.yaml

 ---
-### 2023-07-08 - Enables Laser weapons to burn killed infantry units <a name='link__20230708__2067_laser_weapons_infantry_burn'></a>
+### 2023-07-08 - Enables USA laser weapons to burn killed infantry units <a name='link__20230708__2067_laser_weapons_infantry_burn'></a>
 **Changes**

 - **TWEAK**: The USA Laser Turret now burns infantry on kill.
 It still triggers the strong suicide explosion of the GLA Terrorist as per original design.
-- **TWEAK**: The USA Laser Crusader now burns infantry on kill.
+- **FEATURE**: The USA Laser Crusader now burns infantry on kill.
 It triggers the new weak crush explosion of the GLA Terrorist.
-- **TWEAK**: The Point Defense Laser of the USA Paladin now burns infantry on kill.
+- **FEATURE**: The Point Defense Laser of the USA Paladin now burns infantry on kill.
 It triggers the new weak crush explosion of the GLA Terrorist.

 **Links**